sayyid5416/telegram-bot-api/README.md

 # 🔰 Docker-Hub image
 - It's a pre-built docker image of [tdlib/telegram-bot-api](https://github.com/tdlib/telegram-bot-api).
-- Download Image from [Docker-Hub](https://hub.docker.com/r/sayyid5416/telegram-bot-api), or
+- Image is available at [Docker-Hub](https://hub.docker.com/r/sayyid5416/telegram-bot-api)
-- Use: `FROM sayyid5416/telegram-bot-api:latest` in your Dockerfile.
 - Different tags are also available, based on the version of [tdlib/telegram-bot-api](https://github.com/tdlib/telegram-bot-api).
 - This Docker image will update automatically, whenever [tdlib/telegram-bot-api](https://github.com/tdlib/telegram-bot-api) is updated.